elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 systemctl restart sssd
 realm list
 ```

-we will do the same for the other vm (node1) and join it the domain
+We will perform the same steps for the other Linux VM (node1) to join it to the domain.

-installing ansible on vm linux (controller)
+### Installing Ansible on the Linux Controller VM

-In a standard enterprise setup using RHEL servers, Ansible Core can be installed directly from the mounted RHEL installation ISO, since the required packages are already included.
+In a standard enterprise setup using RHEL servers, **Ansible Core** can be installed directly from the mounted RHEL installation ISO, as the required packages are already included.

-However, in this project I am using CentOS Stream 9, whose installation ISO does not provide Ansible Core.
-Therefore, I installed Ansible Core from the EPEL repository right after creating the VM, before proceeding with the domain join and the rest of the configuration.
+However, in this project we are using **CentOS Stream 9**, whose installation ISO does **not** provide Ansible Core.
+Therefore, we installed Ansible Core from the **EPEL repository** immediately after creating the VM, before proceeding with the domain join and the rest of the configuration.

 ```
 sudo yum update -y   # update system